kamilazdybal/PCAfold/docs/index.rst

 --------------------------------------------------------------------------------

-**PCAfold** is a Python software for generating, improving and analyzing empirical low-dimensional manifolds obtained via Principal Component Analysis (PCA).
-It incorporates advanced data pre-processing tools (including data clustering and sampling), uses PCA as a dimensionality reduction technique and introduces metrics to judge the topology of the low-dimensional manifolds.
+**PCAfold** is a Python software for generating, improving and analyzing empirical low-dimensional manifolds obtained via *Principal Component Analysis* (PCA).
+It incorporates a variety of data pre-processing tools (including data clustering and sampling), uses PCA as a dimensionality reduction technique and introduces metrics to judge the topology of the low-dimensional manifolds.